2007 Nobel Prize in Literature: Laureate

 Doris Lessing's body of work comprises around 50 books and spans several genres including The Grass Is Singing (1950), The Memoirs of a Survivor (1974), and The Sweetest Dream (2001).
 Her writing is characterized by penetrating studies of living conditions in the 20th century, behavioral patterns, and historical developments.
 Her most experimental novel, The Golden Notebook (1962) is a study of a woman's psyche and life situation, the lot of writers, sexuality, political ideas, and everyday life.
 Some of Lessing's books reach into the future and, among other things, she portrays our civilization's final hour from the perspective of an extraterrestrial observer such as the Canopus in Argos Series (1979–83).
 She has also written autobiographical accounts of her life and numerous memoirs like Under My Skin: Volume One of My Autobiography, to 1949 (1994) and Alfred and Emily (2008).

 The Marriages Between Zones Three, Four and Five, the second book in Lessing's five-book Canopus in Argos series.

 Deliberations

 Lessing had been considered by the Nobel committee for many years.
 In 1974 she was shortlisted for a shared prize with Nadine Gordimer (awarded in 1991).
 Lessing had that year been proposed by Nobel committee member Artur Lundkvist.
 In a report about the final candidates for the 1974 prize, Nobel committee chairman Karl Ragnar Gierow found that Gordimer/Lessing was a strong proposal and that they "represent in modern literature not just geographically but also concerning social conditions and experiences a new world of emerging problems, by both brought to life by great artistic power.
 But they have a future ahead of them".
+In 1975, Lessing was again on the Nobel committee's shortlist as one of the final candidates for that year's prize.

+Pre-announcement speculations

+Favourites speculated about to be awarded the 2007 Nobel Prize in Literature included Korean poet Ko Un, Syrian poet Adonis, American novelists Don DeLillo and Cormac McCarthy, Canadian Margaret Atwood, Israeli Amos Oz, Mexican Carlos Fuentes, Peruvian Mario Vargas Llosa (awarded in 2010), Somali Nuruddin Farah and Swedish poet Tomas Tranströmer (awarded in 2011).